MIRA-KUMAR/Leetcode-Learning/README.md

     For example, 121 is a palindrome while 123 is not.

+# LeetCode 11.
+Container With Most Water

+You are given an integer array height of length n.
+There are n vertical lines drawn such that the two endpoints of the ith line are (i, 0) and (i, height[i]).

+Find two lines that together with the x-axis form a container, such that the container contains the most water.

+Return the maximum amount of water a container can store.

 # LeetCode 12: Integer to Roman
 Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.